pns13-umbc/contact-tracing/README.md

 school4.ttl - school data
 movie4.ttl - movie theater/social data
-blankOntology.owl - the blank Contact Tracing Ontology (with all classes/properties but no individual instances) Queries.ppt - A power point presentation containing 5 sample queries and the results they should return given these datasets.
+blankOntology.owl - the blank Contact Tracing Ontology (with all classes/properties but no individual instances) Queries - A pdf power point presentation containing 5 sample queries and the results they should return given these datasets.
-  -Query 1 is associated with public health data only -Query 2 is associated with public health data and grocery store data -Query 3 is associated with public health data and school data -Queries 4 & 5 are associated with public health data and movie data Query Reasoning.ppt - A power point presentation providing information about what each query's situation aware access control is
+  -Query 1 is associated with public health data only -Query 2 is associated with public health data and grocery store data -Query 3 is associated with public health data and school data -Queries 4 & 5 are associated with public health data and movie data Query Reasoning - A power point presentation providing information about what each query's situation aware access control is